hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

-The other way would be do that within the Jupyter environment.
-Just drag the file to the left panel of the Jupyter Lab and run the following commands to put the file to the "TenantStorage" through DataTap.
+The other way would be dragging the file to the left panel of the Jupyter Lab and run the following commands to put the file to the "TenantStorage" through DataTap.